NashXam/minesweeper/README.md

 | | | | | | | | |
 | | | | | | | | |

-GIVEN a new game
-WHEN I tap anywhere on the game board
-THEN a random tile that contains no mine is selected and
-     each neighboring tile is labeled with a digit indicating the number of adajent mines and the game is being played

 GIVEN a game being played
 WHEN I long-tap an empty tile that contains no mine THEN the tapped tile changes color to shows it's clear and